VAST-THE-DOGE/Tiles/README.md

 # How to Play

-Setup:
+**Setup:**
   - Download the latest version.
   - Link: [Go to the latest releases](https://github.com/VAST-THE-DOGE/Tiles/releases)
   - Unzip the folder.
   - Enjoy the game!

-Gameplay:
+**Gameplay:**
   wip
   will be made sometime after the C# port is done.

 # Modding the Game

-I will write a description on this once the C# port is done and fully released.
+  **Adding Custom Tiles:**
+  If you want to create your own tile for the game.

+  - open the game folder and navigate to "Data"
+  - In the "Data" folder, click on "TileData.json"
+  - add a comma"," after the last curly brace "}"
+  - Copy and paste the template below in between the last curly brace "}" and the last bracket "]"

+  {
+    "Name": "tile name here",
+    "ResourceChange": [0, 0, 0, 1, 0, 0, -2, 0],
+    "Upgrades": [25, -1, -1],
+    "Cost1": [0, 0, 0, 0, 0, 0, 500],
+    "Cost2": [0, 0, 0, 0, 0, 0, 0],
+    "Cost3": [0, 0, 0, 0, 0, 0, 0],
+    "NearTileEffects": {"0":[0, 0, 0, 0, 0, 0, 0]},
+    "Frames": 1,
+    "SoundID": -1,
+    "ResearchIDs": []
+  }

+  - Now edit any fields to create the tile that you want.
+  - After you are done, you need to create a skin pack so the tile has an image.
+  - *View "Adding Skin Packs"* to learn how to create a pack.

+  - Please note that you should be careful when updating the game to keep any custom tiles!
+  - Tip: Tile IDs are just the index in the Json.
+Tile 0 is the first tile in the Json.
+  - Tip: a "-1" in upgrades and sound ID tell the game that there is no upgrade or sound ID.
+  - Tip: ResearchIDs do not work yet.
+  - Tip: Frames should be kept at 1 unless the tile has multiple images for an animation.

+  **Modifying Tile Data:**
+  if you want to change the cost of a tile, the income of a tile, or anything else.

+  -

+  **Adding Skin Packs:**
+  If you want a custom look in the game.

+  - not implemented

+  **Adding Music Packs:**
+  If you want custom music in the game.

+  - not implemented

 # Feedback and Reporting Bugs

 I have not implemented a way to report bugs yet.
-I do not think there is anyone to report them at this moment.

-I will implement bug reporting and feedback once the C# port is done and fully released.
+(Discord messages with testers only for now)

 **How I Update**
 *On the main branch:*
-*I will be updating this often since this is how I manage the source code between my desktop and laptop.*
+I will be updating this often since this is how I manage the source code between my desktop and laptop.
+This branch is not playable as it has the source code instead of a an ".exe" file.

 *On the release branch:*
-*I will be releasing big updates every few months followed by a few small patches to the new update a few days after.*
+I will be releasing big updates every few months followed by a few small patches to the new update a few days after.

 # Timeline

 ***STATUS: IN DEVELOPMENT***

-***VERSION: None / C# Port is not playable.***
+***VERSION: 3.0 / Alpha***

 1/3/2024